gmenounos/kw1281test/README.md

 Windows 7, macOS and Linux but I have not tried them.

-If you don't have the .NET Core SDK installed, you can download a precompiled version (Win-x64 only) from the Releases page: https://github.com/gmenounos/kw1281test/releases/
+If you don't have the .NET Core SDK installed, you can download a precompiled version from the Releases page: https://github.com/gmenounos/kw1281test/releases/

 Otherwise, here's how to build it yourself: